Diane Johnson

-Diane Johnson (born Diane Lain, April 28, 1934), is an American novelist and essayist whose satirical novels often feature American heroines living abroad in contemporary France.
+Diane Johnson (born Diane Lain, April 28, 1934) is an American novelist and essayist whose satirical novels often feature American heroines living in contemporary France.
 She was a finalist for the Pulitzer Prize for her novel Persian Nights in 1988.

+In addition to her literary works, she is also known for writing the screenplay of the 1980 film The Shining together with its director and producer Stanley Kubrick.

 Career

-Born Diane Lain in Moline, Illinois, Johnson has authored books including Lulu in Marrakech (2008), L'Affaire (2003), Le Mariage (2000), and Le Divorce (1997), for which she was a National Book Award finalist and the winner of the California Book Award gold medal for fiction.
+Johnson was born in Moline, Illinois.
+She is the author of Lulu in Marrakech (2008), L'Affaire (2003), Le Mariage (2000), and Le Divorce (1997), among other works, both fictional and non-fictional.
+She was a National Book Award finalist and the winner of the California Book Award gold medal for "Le Divorce."
 Her memoir Flyover Lives was released in January 2014.

 She has been a frequent contributor to The New York Review of Books since the mid-1970s.

+Johnson was teaching a seminar on Gothic novels at the University of California at Berkeley when she published her 1974 novel The Shadow Knows.
+Stanley Kubrick was impressed by her novel and in late 1976, while visiting England, she received a phone call from the director to discuss writing a screenplay for The Shining (1980).

-With filmmaker Stanley Kubrick, Johnson co-authored the screenplay to The Shining (1980), based on the horror novel of the same name by Stephen King.
+With filmmaker Stanley Kubrick, Johnson co-authored the screenplay to The Shining (1980), adapted from the horror novel of the same name by Stephen King.

 In 2003, Le Divorce, a film adaptation of her 1997 comedy of manners novel of the same name, was released, directed by James Ivory and starred Kate Hudson and Naomi Watts.